Kevin-Seligmann/webserv/docs/HEADER.md

 ### Field value rules

-Some of the grammar is field dependant (E.g, is it a list?)
+Some of the grammar is field dependant.

+Fields can be singleton (1 Value) or list-based (Multiple values)

 Grammar:

 field-value    = *field-content
 field-content  = field-vchar [ 1*( SP / HTAB / field-vchar ) field-vchar ]
 field-vchar    = VCHAR / obs-text
-obs-text       = %x80-FF

 This grammar means that the field value ends and starts with a "field-vchar", and inside there can be any spaces, tabs, or field-vchar

 A field value ignores trailing and leading whitespace.

-For lists, a field dependant rule is defined where cardinality can be specified: "<n>#<m>element"

-Empty elements don't count.
-Recipients must ignore them to a limit.

-A token is defined as

-  token          = 1*tchar
-  tchar          = "!" / "#" / "$" / "%" / "&" / "'" / "*"  / "+" / "-" / "." / "^" / "_" / "`" / "|" / "~" / DIGIT / ALPHA ; any VCHAR, except delimiters
+Some fields can be defined with delimiters (E.g dquotes)

 Delimiters are chosen from the set of US-ASCII visual characters not allowed in a token (DQUOTE and "(),/:;<=>?@[\]{}").